Writing a Purpose Statement

 Reduce your wording to what matters.
 Avoid tangents and non-essential information.
 In most cases, a purpose statement will be one sentence, one paragraph, or one page — depending on the context.
 While this may seem counter-intuitive — especially since “purpose” can feel all-encompassing — remember what concise writing accomplishes: fewer words show readers what matters most.
 Thus, using less text actually highlights more important points, while deemphasizing less important points.

 No one wants to read a boring purpose statement.
 If this is your “why” or rationale, then use emotion.
 In other words, the text should be energized.
 Of course, this does not mean telling a sad story, but it does mean using colorful verbs.
 Avoid words like “it” and “is” whenever possible.
 Instead, use vivid language that gets your readers excited about your purpose.

 5. Be assertive.

 Do not leave readers wondering how to respond.
 Say exactly what you intend and how reader(s) should respond.
 This may even mean a “call to action” at the end of your purpose statement.
 Rather than being wishy-washy or uncertain, your purpose should be action-oriented, practically implemented, and testable.
 You and your readers should be able to ask, “Is this purpose being fulfilled?”
 If that question cannot be answered, then the purpose statement needs to be more assertive.

-If you need additional help, or if you would like us to check your work, click here to get started:ORDER NOW
+If you need additional help, or if you would like us to check your work, click here to get started:GET MORE HELP

 Need more proof?
 Check out our testimonials!